sebgra/hicberg/README.md

 * bt2l files: Thi format is used to store index of genomes performer using Bowtie2.

 * bam files: This format is used to built analyses on, by several functions of hicberg.
-It is a compressed standard alignement format file providing multiple informations about read alignments performer by [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
+It is a compressed standard alignment format file providing multiple information about read alignments performer by [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
 Such files can be handled through [Samtools](http://www.htslib.org/doc/) and it's Python wrapper [PySam](https://pysam.readthedocs.io/en/latest/api.html).
 More details about SAM and BAM format can be found [here](https://en.wikipedia.org/wiki/SAM_(file_format)).

 * fragments_fixed_sizes.txt: